Symfony tutorial for beginners

 - You are using macOS or Linux(Ubuntu, Mint .. whatever)

-- If you are on Windows, you will need a XAMMP or something similar.
+- If you are on Windows, you will need a XAMMP or better install Linux on Windows with WSL 2.

-- Text editor - PhpStorm or Visual Studio Code.
+- Text editor - PhpStorm or Visual Studio Code or any other you like.

 - Also, I recommend installing Symfony plugin for PhpStorm or VSCode